-Initial Coverage Stage - If you receive "Extra Help" to pay for your prescription drugs, you stay in the Initial Coverage Stage until your total out-of-pocket costs, (paid by you or others paying on your behalf) reach \$4,850.
-If you do not receive "Extra Help" to pay for your prescription drugs, you stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled and refilled reaches the \$3,310 limit for the Initial Coverage Stage.
-The total drug cost is based on adding together what you have paid, what others have paid on your behalf, and what the Part D plan has paid
+Initial Coverage Stage - If you receive "Extra Help" to pay for your prescription drugs, you stay in the Initial Coverage Stage until your total out-of-pocket costs, (paid by you or others paying on your behalf) reach \$4,950.
+If you do not receive "Extra Help" to pay for your prescription drugs, you stay in the Initial Coverage Stage until your total drug costs, including amounts you have paid and what your plan has paid on your behalf have reached \$3,700.